Ilmor: Powerboat Racing World Champions

-As a natural step for Ilmor, a decision was made in 2007 to enter the MV10 engine into powerboat competition.
-The twist for Ilmor, which is accustomed to manufacturing bespoke racing engines, was to race only engines identical to those already sold to the more typical high-performance powerboat customer.
-In the first year of competition for the engines, a pair of Ilmor Marine MV10-625 engines powered the #99 Fountain Worldwide “King of Shaves” powerboat to the coveted 2007 Powerboat P1 Evolution Class World Championship.
-The successful first year of competition was backed up with two additional European based Powerboat P1 World Championships in 2008 and 2009 and World Championship success in the US in 2008.
-The success validated Ilmor's belief that its production based high-performance marine engine could race and win against any competition throughout the world.
+Ilmor entered the MV10 engine into powerboat competition in 2007.
+In the first year of competition for the engines, a pair of Ilmor Marine MV10-625 engines powered the #99 Fountain Worldwide “King of Shaves” powerboat to the 2007 Powerboat P1 Evolution Class World Championship.
+Two additional European based Powerboat P1 World Championships were obtained in 2008 and 2009 and World Championship success in the US in 2008.